rotaryden/floody-minesweeper/README.md

 ## Algorithms

-Free space revealing algorithm appeared a bit challenging from the logic side, as desision was to take relatively efficient non-recursive flood-fill algorithm, and then adapt it to opening free areas with hole-adjacent cells (with counters), so the main challenge was to provide IsFillable() predicate comprising free cells and counter cells from the border to the same "color" class (in terms of flood-fill)
+The free space revealing algorithm appeared a bit challenging from the logic point, as decision was to try to adapt efficient non-recursive flood-fill algorithm for
+opening free areas with border of hole-adjacent cells (with counters),

+so the main challenge was to provide the IsFillable() predicate classifying free cells and bordering counter cells to the same "color" class (in terms of flood-fill)

 ## References used
 https://en.wikipedia.org/wiki/Flood_fill